-High-steppers by Walter Richard Sickert is currently featuring in Pin Ups: Toulouse Lautrec and the Art of Celebrity at the Royal Scottish Academy.
-This painting from 1938-39 shows the Plaza Tiller Girls, a dance troupe who performed at the Plaza cinema in Piccadilly, entertaining the audience before the start of the film.
+Walter Richard Sickert's painting High-Steppers shows the Plaza Tiller Girls, a dance troupe who performed at the Plaza cinema in Piccadilly, entertaining the audience before the start of the film.
 This work was purchased by the National Galleries of Scotland in 1979 and since then the work has led a high flying life fit for the glamorous dancers it depicts.

 Between 1981 and 1992 the work appeared in three exhibitions in London, once at the Hayward Gallery and twice at the Royal Academy.
 Perhaps some of the audiences viewing this work in London remembered seeing the dancers themselves 50 years earlier.